Spring 2019 Class Descriptions and Schedule

 Whistle and Flute – Ellen Redman

-Beginner whistle – For those who have never before played the whistle or flute.
+Beginner whistle – For those just starting to play the whistle or flute.
 The class will focus on learning all the notes on the instrument in preparation to learning some basic tunes.
 This is also a good beginner class for those who have never played but who are interested in eventually moving on to Irish flute or uillean pipes.

-Intermediate whistle and flute (Irish or silver) – For those who have at least a year of experience playing the whistle or flute (either silver or Irish).
+Intermediate/Advanced whistle and flute – For those who have at least a year of experience playing the whistle or flute (either silver or Irish).
 Common session tunes will be taught, along with ornamentation and tone production and breathing.

 Mandolin/Tenor Banjo/Guitar – Claudine Langille

 Beginner and Intermediate – We will create the specific programming (classes or possibly some private or semi-private lessons) based on students’ needs and ability levels – so please contact us if you are interested and we will arrange the schedule.
 Beginners will learn the basics of the instruments, including basic chords and melody structures; you’ll be playing away in no time!
 For Intermediates, the emphasis will be on growing your repertoire, improving your ear, and spicing up your ornamentation.

 Youth ceili band class – John Whelan ( 5 weeks only; class meets on Feb.
 10, Feb.
 24, Mar.
 31, April 14 and April 28)